Copyright (c) 2009 Zope Foundation and Contributors.

 def insert_into(self, header, row_schema, row, rowkey, size, command='INSERT', suffix=''): key = (command, header, row_schema, suffix) bind_params_added = len(row) if rowkey not in self.inserts[key] else 0 self._flush_if_would_exceed_bind(bind_params_added) # If we flushed, self.inserts has started all over. self.inserts[key][rowkey] = row # note that this may replace a row self.rows_added += 1 self.bind_params_added += bind_params_added self.size_added += size self._flush_if_needed() def row_schema_of_length(self, param_count): # Use as the *row_schema* parameter to insert_into key = (self.insert_placeholder, param_count) try: return _row_schemas[key] except KeyError: p = [self.insert_placeholder] * param_count p = ', '.join(p) _row_schemas[key] = p return p

 [docs] def select_from(self, columns, table, suffix='', timeout=None, **kw): """ Handles a query of the ``WHERE col IN (?, ?,)`` type:: ``SELECT columns FROM table WHERE col IN (?, ...)`` The keyword arguments should be of length 1, containing an iterable of the values to check: ``col=(1, 2)`` or in the dynamic case ``**{indirect_var: [1, 2]}``:: batcher.select_from(('zoid', 'tid',), 'object_state', zoid=oids) The number of batches needed is determined by the length of the iterator divided by this object's ``bind_limit``, or, if that's not set, by the ``row_limit``.
 Returns a iterator of matching rows.
 Matching rows are delivered incrementally, so some number of rows may be delivered and then an exception is raised. :keyword float timeout: If given, provides a number of seconds that is the approximate maximum amount of time this method will be allowed to take. :raises AggregateOperationTimeoutError: If *timeout* is given, and the cumulative time taken to query and process some subset of batches exceeds *timeout*.
-This is checked after each individual batch. """ command = 'SELECT %s' % (','.join(columns),) for cursor, _count in self.__select_like( command, table, suffix, timeout, kw ): for row in cursor.fetchall(): yield row
+This is checked after each individual batch. """ command = 'SELECT %s' % (','.join(columns),) for cursor, _count in self.__select_like( command, table, suffix, timeout, kw ): yield from cursor.fetchall()

 [docs] def update_set_static(self, update_set, timeout=None, batch_done_callback=lambda total_count: None, **kw): """ As for :meth:`select_from`, but the first parameter is the complete static UPDATE statement.
 It must be uppercase, and startwith "UPDATE".
 Rows are net expected to be returned, so the cursor is completely consumed between batches. """ # We actually just consume the iteration of the cursor itself; # we can't consume the cursor.
 Some drivers (pg8000) throw ProgrammingError # if we try to iterate the cursor that has no rows. total_count = 0 for _cursor, total_count in self.__select_like( update_set, None, # table not used '', # suffix not used, timeout, kw ): batch_done_callback(total_count) return total_count